 The Sound of Music

-John Scott Clough, as Captain Georg von Trapp, brings a distinguished air to the handsome naval officer, and smoothly negotiates his conversion from a rigid, closed-off widower to a charming suitor.
-A.K.
-Klimpke has lots of fun with Max Detweiler, the freeloading impressario who "discovers" the von Trapps.
-Barb Reeves, as the Mother Abbess, delivers a well-paced, powerful rendition of "Climb Ev'ry Mountain."
+Severtson, as Captain Georg von Trapp, brings a distinguished air to the handsome naval officer, and smoothly negotiates his conversion from a rigid, closed-off widower to a charming suitor.
+Bob Hoppe has lots of fun with Max Detweiler, the freeloading impressario who "discovers" the von Trapps.
+Tracy Warren, as the Mother Abbess, rocks the house with her incredible range, delivering an epic rendition of "Climb Ev'ry Mountain."